-The North American Earth Holder Community is guided by a steering group, known as the Care Taking Council, and a Coordinator.
+The Earth Holder Community of North America/Turtle Island is guided by a the Care Taking Council and a Coordinator.
 Together, they are advancing policies and addressing organizational needs to fulfill Earth Holders’ founding document.
 You can learn more about the Earth Holder Community Structure here.

 Who We Are

 John Bell (he/him/his) is a Plum Village Buddhist Dharma Teacher who lives near Boston, MA, USA.
 He is a founding staff and former vice president of YouthBuild USA, an international non-profit that provides learning, earning, and leadership opportunities to young people from low-income backgrounds.
 He is an author, lifelong social justice activist, international trainer facilitator, father and grandfather.
 His blog is www.beginwithin.info and email is email@example.com.

 John lives in New England where consciousness of climate justice issues is on the rise–a strong regional center for 350.org, the Green Justice Coalition, Sunrise, Poor People’s Campaign, Massachusetts Climate Action Network, Greenpeace, and more.
 He lives on the traditional lands of the Wampanoag people.